 - Underestimating the value a financial advisor can provide.
 Do-it-yourself investors often believe that their retirement needs are met.
 Despite their own confidence, many of these individuals are unprepared for the future and lack a clear financial plan.
 Unaware of the various insurance and investment products specifically designed for retirees, unfamiliar with tax laws and asset allocation theories, and unqualified to act as their own distribution specialist, these investors often find themselves in difficult situations.
 You might be a superstar at your job, but you are probably ill-equipped to formulate an effective retirement plan for you and your family.
 This is why it’s so important to seek the guidance of a financial professional.

 - Not getting an annual financial checkup during retirement.
 The world is constantly changing.
 Tax laws are modified, new products are introduced, and personal circumstances and goals can shift.
 As all of these things happen, it is necessary to monitor your investments, review your distribution plan, and discuss your life.
 Your portfolio may need to be rebalanced, and your risk tolerance may need to be reevaluated.
 For these reasons, we recommend that you meet with us regularly—at least annually—to help manage your money, so you can enjoy your retirement years.

 If you want to talk about your retirement goals and the best way to avoid common mistakes, reach out to me.
-You can reach me at email@example.com or you can click the image below to view my calendar and schedule a complimentary phone appointment that is convenient for you.
+Click here to view my calendar and schedule a complimentary phone appointment that is convenient for you.